alphaspirit - Fotolia

 Scott KerkmansDirector, Metropolitan State University of Denver Brewing Industry Operations program

 "Ideally, breweries should begin to consider ERP solutions to track production, taxes and related issues from their inception," said former brewer Scott Kerkmans, who is now director of the Metropolitan State University of Denver Brewing Industry Operations program, where he is also a professor.
-"This clearly helps them plan for these costs and build them into their COGS [cost of goods sold] immediately, but just as importantly, it builds the use of tracking software into their standard operating procedures [SOPs].
+"This clearly helps them for these costs and build them into their COGS [cost of goods sold] immediately, but just as importantly, it builds the use of tracking software into their standard operating procedures [SOPs].
 Trying to retrofit an ERP solution into an unorganized workforce is painful at best.
 Better to start out with it."

 If a brewer didn't start out using ERP, a best practice is to incorporate it for management purposes as quickly as possible.